Arithmetic of some real triquadratic fields; Units and 2-class groups: Unit groups of real triquadratic number fields and their -class numbers

 \item Let us now prove the second item.
 Assume that $N(\varepsilon_{2p})=1$.
 By Lemma \ref{units of k1}, $\{\varepsilon_{2}, \varepsilon_{p}, \sqrt{\varepsilon_{2p}}\}$ is a fundamental system of units of $k_1$ and one can easily deduce from Lemmas \ref{lm expressions of units under cond 1 eps_q, 2q} and \ref{lm expressions of units under cond 1} that $\{\varepsilon_{2}, \sqrt{\varepsilon_{q}}, \sqrt{\varepsilon_{2q}}\}$ and $\{ \varepsilon_{2}, \sqrt{\varepsilon_{pq}},\sqrt{\varepsilon_{2pq}}\}$ are respectively fundamental systems of units of $k_2$ and $k_3$.
 So we have Put

 where $a, b, c, d, e, f$ and $g$ are in $\{0, 1\}$.
-Assume that $\xi$ is a square in $\KK$.
+Assume that $\xi$ belongs to $\KK$.
 We shall proceed as above, by using the norm maps from $\KK$ to its subextensions.
 Note that these norms are already computed in the proof of the first item, and we shall use \eqref{T_3_-1_eqi2p_N=1} for the norms of $\sqrt{\varepsilon_{2p}}$.
 Let $u$ be the integer defined in Lemma \ref{lm noms esp_2p}.

 \ding{224} Let us start by applying the norm map $N_{\KK/k_2}=1+\tau_2$.
 We have

 Thus, $ b+e+f+gu\equiv 0\pmod2 $.

 \ding{224} Let us apply the norm map $N_{\KK/k_5}=1+\tau_1\tau_2$, with $k_5=\QQ(\sqrt{q}, \sqrt{2p})$.
 We have